hexbin.RdCreates a "hexbin" object. Basic components are a cell id and

 points to be binned.
 Alternatively a single plotting structure can

-be specified: see xy.coords
+be specified: see xy.coords.
+NA's are

 allowed and silently omitted.